 Translations

-The English Bible — three windows on the same text
+The English Bible — seven windows on the same text

-Devine Scripture reads from three public-domain English translations.
+Devine Scripture reads from seven public-domain English translations, spanning four centuries of English.
 Each one was made for a different generation, from a different family of manuscripts, with a different ear for English.
 Comparing them is one of the simplest, most rewarding ways to study scripture.

 WEB